fcambus/ansiweather/README.md

 Default: `false`

-### Date and Time format
+### Date format

-Configure date and time format display.
-See Unix date formatting docs for details.
+Configure the date format used for forecast entries.
+See Unix date formatting documentation for details.

 	dateformat:%a %b %d

 Default: `%a %b %d`

+### Time format

+Configure the time format used for sunrise and sunset.
+See Unix date formatting documentation for details.

 	timeformat:%b %d %r